 And that mentioned non-flushable, stubborn fabric with a good sense of absorbency, resilience, softness, and strength is what we called SPUN-LACE: the most commonly used nonwoven fabric in Wet wipes.

-I am sure you’ve already had a rough idea as what the wet tissue substrate and its feature is by a glance over the above passages.
-Still, let’s have the following overview in details.
+I am sure you’ve already had a rough idea as to what the wet tissue substrate and its feature is by a glance over the above passages.
+Still, let’s have the following overview in detail.

 1.Spunlace Definition: What is spun lace nonwoven Fabric?